NSE Issues Warning Letters to Nuvama Subsidiary for Periodical Submission Observations

 Company Response and Impact

-Nuvama Wealth Management Limited has clarified that there is no impact on the financials, operations, or other activities of the listed entity or its subsidiaries and associates as a result of this penalty.
-The company is in the process of filing a review application seeking waiver of the penalty and disciplinary action.
+Nuvama Wealth Management Limited has clarified that there is no impact on the financials, operations, or other activities of the listed entity or its subsidiaries and associates as a result of these warning letters.
+The company has taken the regulatory communication on record and is committed to ensuring compliance with exchange requirements going forward.

 dislike